Bridging the Gap Between Construction Closeouts and Facilities

 - Save Time

 - IT approved – makes their jobs easier

 - Include project spec that requires digital delivery of project close-out

 - Launch succession planning

 - Hire Millennials to complement your team – they are more tech-savvy

 - There was an active Q&A session during which Webcast attendees submitted a number of questions that indicated a high degree of interest and demand for this solution.
 One of the top questions from several attendees was “how do these documents get captured and updated throughout the project?”

-Trask stated that if they are working with ARC, their professional services team partners with the facilities teams to structure the digital repository, ingest existing plans and hyperlink them to ensure a comprehensive view of building history.
+Trask stated that if they are working with ARC, their professional facility management service team partners with the facilities teams to structure the digital repository, ingest existing plans and hyperlink them to ensure a comprehensive view of building history.
 Once set up, project and facility team members can easily upload and update documents on-the-fly.
 The changes are then synced with the building information repository for access by others.

 Moving Forward to a Better Way

 Find out how ARC Facilities helps facilities teams streamline storage, updating and access to new construction or renovation project documents and puts them in control of managing built environments with ease.
 Productivity increases, customer service levels go up, emergency response times shrink, preventive maintenance tasks get completed on time, and overtime costs go down.